nullsmt/nullsmt/README.md

 THIS IS NOT PRODUCTION READY AND SHOULD NOT BE USED IN ANY WAY IN PRODUCTION.

-[DoubleOrNothing](https://jiang-yifan.github.io) is a coin flip game built on Thunder.
+nullsmtd is a coin flip game built on Thunder.

 # Getting Started